tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 Now that I am bought in to the idea of leveraging longer-form, asynchronous, written communication, I want to work to get better at it.
 For me better means:

-* Faster - part of the benefit of this style of communication is taking the time to flesh out your thoughts, but I believe I have some opportunity around translating thoughts to words on a page more quickly.
+* Faster - part of the benefit of this style of communication is taking the time to flesh out your thoughts, but I believe I have some opportunity around translating thoughts into words on a page more quickly.
-* Clearer - with synchronous communication, if you don't make sense at first the person can immediately ask you to clarify.
+* Clearer - with synchronous communication, if you don't make sense at first, the person can immediately ask you to clarify.
 You lose out on this quick iteration with asynchronous communication.
 Ideally, taking the upfront time to flesh out the writing can help avoid these issues.
 * More varied - while I keep calling it "written" communication, it doesn't have to be all text on the screen.
 There are times when images, charts, diagrams, etc. could be included to better communicate a point.
 I want to be able to leverage these additional tools when they would improve the ability to deliver my message.

 One way I am trying to improve my written communication is through practice; specifically, by writing more blog posts.